watchernyu/REDQ/README.md

 # REDQ source code
 Author's PyTorch implementation of Randomized Ensembled Double Q-Learning (REDQ) algorithm.
 Paper link: https://arxiv.org/abs/2101.05982

+Aug 18, 2021: **VERY IMPORTANT BUG FIX** in `experiments/train_redq_sac.py`, the done signal is not being correctly used, the done signal value should be `False` when the episode terminates due to environment timelimit, but in the earlier version of the code, the agent puts the transition in buffer before this value is corrected.
+This can affect performance especially for environments where termination due to bad action is rare.
+This is now fixed and we might do some more testing.
+If you use this file to run experiments **please check immediately or pull the latest version** of the code.
+Sorry for the bug!
+Please don't hesitate to open an issue if you have any questions.

+July, 2021: data and the function to reproduce all figures in the paper are now available, see the `Data and reproducing figures in REDQ` section for details.

 Mar 23, 2021: We have reorganized the code to make it cleaner and more readable and the first version is now released!

 Mar 29, 2021: We tested the installation process and run the code, and everything seems to be working correctly.
 We are now working on the implementation video tutorial, which will be released soon.